Skip to main content

 • Merge conflicts between teams eliminated

-• Each team owns their deployment cadence
+• Each team owns its own deployment cadence

 Lessons Learned

-2. Autonomy with guardrails: Teams want freedom; platform teams need consistency.
+2. Autonomy with guardrails: teams want freedom; platform teams need consistency.
 Templates bridge the gap.